Axcel-Designs/REACT_tasks/taskSamples/react_task_05/README.md

-# KodeCamp React Task 05
+# React Task 05

-This is the fifth task for the KodeCamp React course.
+This is the fifth task for the React course.